Artist-run space: New Zealand

+Scotland

+Wasps Studios is a country-wide, artist-run initiative that has been operating in Scotland since 1977.

 United Kingdom

 There are numerous ARIs in the United Kingdom, often working around and critiquing the functioning of larger art institutions and organisations.
 An ARI is a project independently run by visual artists which generally showcases the work of local and emerging artists; many exist on low budgets and are managed by artist collectives.
 In the UK, ARIs tend to be smaller and less permanent than public and municipal organisations and can, for example, become established for the duration of an event or for the period of a lease on a property.
 Most ARIs in the UK are funded by the Arts Council, the national development agency for the arts in the UK, distributing public money from Government and the National Lottery.

 Artist-run spaces had a particularly strong effect on urban regeneration in Glasgow, where the city won the accolade 'European Capital of Culture' in 1990 largely due to the large number of artist-run exhibition spaces and galleries, such as Transmission Gallery.
 Curator Hans Ulrich Obrist coined the term "The Glasgow Miracle" to describe this.

+South London is home to a number of artist-run galleries including Matt’s gallery, Newport street gallery and Beaconsfield gallery.